ouspg/CryptoCourse/Week4Exercises/README.md

 **2.2** Implement a partial preimage search for some hash function (MD5, SHA-1…).
 Find preimages for hash values starting with 1-3 zero bytes.
 Report the preimages along with the time it took to find them.

 **2.3** Compare the computation and memory requirements of your implementations.
-You can use for example Python module [memory_profiler](https://github.com/pythonprofilers/memory_profiler) for computing memory usage.
+If you are working on with Python, you can use for example Python module [memory_profiler](https://github.com/pythonprofilers/memory_profiler) for computing memory usage.
 For computation performance, CLI utility `time` command could be enough.
-For more advanced analysis build-in tool [`cProfile`](https://docs.python.org/3/library/profile.html) can be useful, but stripping non-meaningful data is required.
+For more advanced analysis build-in tool [cProfile](https://docs.python.org/3/library/profile.html) can be useful, but stripping non-meaningful data is required.

 > Return possible source code and answer the questions.
 If you are using profilers, it might be reasonable to include tables.